rust-lang/rust/text/0000-io-os-reform.md

 ## Revising `Reader` and `Writer`
 [Revising `Reader` and `Writer`]: #revising-reader-and-writer

+> To be added in a follow-up PR.

 ## String handling
 [String handling]: #string-handling

+> To be added in a follow-up PR.

 ## Deadlines
 [Deadlines]: #deadlines

+> To be added in a follow-up PR.

 ## Splitting streams and cancellation
 [Splitting streams and cancellation]: #splitting-streams-and-cancellation

+> To be added in a follow-up PR.

 ## Modules
 [Modules]: #modules